Line Operators in $U(1|1)$ Chern-Simons Theory: The Category of Line Operators

 To find the quantum group analogue of $V(\fgl(1|1))$, we need the quantum group analogue of the Heisenberg VOA.
 This quantum group is the algebra $U'$ generated by two commuting variables that we denote, by an abuse of notation, $A$ and $B$ with universal $R$ matrix \be R'=\exp\bigg(i \pi \big(A\otimes B+B\otimes A\big)\bigg) \ee encoding the pairing $(A,B) = 1$ on the Heisenberg algebra.
 We will denote by $\mathbb{C}_{a,b}$ the module of $U'$ where the weight of $A$ and $B$ are $a$ and $b$, respectively.
 The affine VOA $V(\fgl(1|1))$ corresponds to the following superalgebra extension of $U\otimes U'$: \be \CX=\bigoplus S_{\mathfrak{l}}\otimes \mathbb{C}_{\mathfrak{l},0}. \ee The quantum group corresponding to $V(\fgl(1|1))$ follows from by repeating the above analysis.
-First, for a module $M$ of $U\otimes U'$ to be mutually local with $\CX$ imposes \be (i^He^{i \pi B})^2=e^{i \pi (H+2B)}=1. \ee Namely, $H/2+B$ must act with integer eigenvalues on $M$.
+First, for a module $M$ of $U\otimes U'$ to be mutually local with $\CX$ imposes \be (i^He^{i \pi B})^2=e^{i \pi (H+2B)}=1. \ee Namely, $H/2+B$ must act semisimply with integer eigenvalues on $M$.
 Moreover, since we are free to tensor with $(S_\mathfrak{l} \otimes \mathbb{C}_{\mathfrak{l},0})$, the actions of $H$ and $A$ are not well-defined on $M$ after the extension.
 However, the actions of $\wt{N}=H/2-A$ and $E=-B$ survive the extension.
 Define $\Psi_\pm=\psi_\pm$ as above, we find the following anticommutator: \be \{\Psi_+,\Psi_-\}=i^{2H}-1=e^{-2 \pi i B}-1=e^{2\pi i E} - 1. \ee We identify $i^He^{-i \pi E}$ as the parity operator, and so we arrive at the superalgebra generated by $\wt{N}, E, \Psi_\pm$.
 This is readily identified with the unrolled restricted quantum group $\overline{U}^{E}(\fgl(1|1))$.
 We note that the braiding of $U \otimes U'$ modules induces one for modules of $\overline{U}^{E}(\fgl(1|1))$.
-In principal, one can compute an $R$ matrix for $\overline{U}^{E}(\fgl(1|1))$ that matches the braiding coming $U \otimes U'$, but it is very complicated and won't be particularly useful for our discussion here.
-Instead, we simply compute monodromy between modules of $\overline{U}^{E}(\fgl(1|1))$ by lifting them to modules of $U \otimes U'$.
+Checking the corresponding extension at the level of $\C[H, A, B]$ modules, one easily finds that no associator appears.